gamelab/particle-pack-3-plugin/README.md

 		"particlePack3SpriteSheet",
 		"assets/particlepack3_128.png",
 		128, 128, true, 25, 5, 5, 27, 27, 54, 54 );
-// Note that we load 25 cells, but there are only 24 sprites.
+// Note that we load 25 cells, but there are only 12 new sprites.
 // Some cells are empty for layout reasons.
+// There are also 12 sprites reproduced from Particle Pack 1
+// for use in the pre-built effects.
 };
 ```